 Two chairs were the same.
 One had white paint on it like someone started to paint it, but changed their mind.
 My plan is to keep it exactly as it is.

 The first order of business was to sand the top to remove the remnants of paint and scratches.
 I used it for a few days to work on a few crafts.
-I sanded the tabletop outside using 60-grit sandpaper and then following up with 220-grit.
+I sanded the tabletop outside using my Dewalt Sander with 60-grit sandpaper and then following up with 220-grit.
 The entire finish did not have to be sanded off since I was using chalk paint.

-The legs were sanded with 220-grit by hand to scruff them up.
+The table legs were sanded with 220-grit by hand to scruff them up.

-Next, I gave the table a good cleaning with Lysol wipes, making sure to remove all the sanding dust.
+Next, I gave the dining romm table a good cleaning with Lysol wipes, making sure to remove all the sanding dust.
+You can also use Tack Cloth.
+Tack Cloth is sticky and will remove all the left-over residue on your project.

 The Paint Process

 After it dried, it was time to paint.
-My color choice was Dixie Belle’s Cotton (White).
+I decided to chalk paint the table and my color choice was Dixie Belle’s Cotton (White).
 It’s crisp and bright!

 To apply the first coat, I used my paintbrush.
 The first coat doesn’t have to be pretty.
 (Country girl had to take her shoes off!
 I did not realize they were in the picture haha).